wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

 <properties
-   pageTitle="Solucionar problemas de Serviços de Nuvem usando o Application Insights | Microsoft Azure" description="Saiba como solucionar problemas do serviço de nuvem usando o Application Insights para processar dados do Diagnóstico do Azure." services="cloud-services" documentationCenter=".net" authors="sbtron"
+   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron"